-The Disability and Accessibility Program Section (DAPS) informed all Division leaders about the CFPB's Section 501 Affirmative Action Plan (AAP) and numerical goals, including the 12% and 2% numerical inclusion goals as part of ongoing Diversity, Equity, Inclusion and Accessibility (DEIA) strategic planning discussions.
+During FY 2024, the Disability and Accessibility Program Section (DAPS) informed all Division leaders about the CFPB's Section 501 action plan and numerical goals, including the 12% and 2% numerical inclusion goals as part of ongoing strategic planning discussions.
 DAPS also encouraged Division leaders to socialize the goals within their divisions (including to hiring managers).
 The numerical goals were also communicated to all employees through internal communication channels including the CFPB's Weekly Digest and Manager Minute digital publications.